ge0z/CTF-WU/404CTF23/README.md

 # 404CTF 2023
-Here are my write up for the 404CTF
+Here are my scripts for the 404CTF
 - Crypto
 - Prog
 - Pwn